tranhlok/obfuscate/README.md

 # Obfuscate

-This application replicates the Vigenère cipher used in the famous [Kryptos Sculpture](https://mathweb.ucsd.edu/~crypto/Projects/KarlWang/index.html).
+This application replicates
+- Vigenère cipher used in the famous [Kryptos Sculpture](https://mathweb.ucsd.edu/~crypto/Projects/KarlWang/index.html).
 Users can input two keys and the desired passage to encrypt or decrypt text.
+- Enigma: User can set the setting and decrypt/encrypt desired text.
 More encryption methods will be added in the future.

 ## Installation